 - In Red Dawn (1984), the Dirty Communists turn this icon of American culture into a prison/reeducation camp.

-- In Thunderbolt And Lightfoot, some of the participants in a just completed vault robbery hide in the (huge) trunk of a 1950s Chevy, which goes over to the nearby drive-in as a vehicle with a couple of regular customers.
+- In Thunderbolt and Lightfoot, some of the participants in a just completed vault robbery hide in the (huge) trunk of a 1950s Chevy, which goes over to the nearby drive-in as a vehicle with a couple of regular customers.
 Unfortunately, the clothes of the men hiding are exposed hanging out of the trunk, which causes the manager to call the police.

-- Wikipedia describes the Australian feature Dead End Drive In as "a 1986 science-fiction Ozploitation Film about a teenage couple who become trapped in a drive-in theater which is really a concentration camp for societal rejects who are fed a steady diet of junk food, rock and pop music, and movies."
+- Wikipedia describes the Australian feature Dead End Drive-In as "a 1986 science-fiction Ozploitation Film about a teenage couple who become trapped in a drive-in theater which is really a concentration camp for societal rejects who are fed a steady diet of junk food, rock and pop music, and movies."

-- Stanley Kubrick's Lolita has Humbert sitting between Lolita and Mrs. Hayes at a drive-in showing the Hammer Film The Curse of Frankenstein.
+- Stanley Kubrick's Lolita has Humbert sitting between Lolita and Mrs. Haze at a drive-in showing the Hammer Film The Curse of Frankenstein.
 At a shocking moment hands grab other hands, with awkward consequences.